 This New Year’s Eve, I’m probably just staying home.
 Alone.

-There was a time when this prospect would have depressed me extravagantly.
+And you know what?
+I’m totally OK with it.There was a time when this prospect would have depressed me extravagantly.
 But I'm 30, single and newly moved to the DC area after years in New York and London, both towns where I wouldn't dream of staying in on a party holiday.

 My last 7 New Year’s Eves have were epic in scope and location: the one in Arizona spent it drunk in a hot tub, the epic Brooklyn loft rager where I fell down a slippery flight of stairs, the French pub in Highgate where the owner locked us in and ushered in the New Year by blasting “The Final Countdown.”

-But this year, my friends are all spread out now and in different states and cities.
+I loved it -- the bitter cold, the swilling of Andre, even the getting-frenched-by-a-bald-orthopedic-shoe-salesman at Midnight.
+Shudder.But this year, my friends are all spread out now and in different states and cities.
 I’m kinda broke from Christmas gifts and travel, and again, I just turned 30.

 And you know what?
 When you're alone, there's nobody stopping you if you want to go to bed early.
 The holidays are draining, and sometimes the best midnight kiss is a faceplant into your duvet.
 I mean, come on.
 You have work on Monday.